-A model healthcare plan is given in Appendix 3.
-To ensure compliance with the new statutory guidance the following issues have been taken into account:
+A healthcare plan template is given in Appendix 3.
+To ensure compliance with the statutory guidance the following issues have been taken into account:

-- the medical condition, its triggers, signs, symptoms and treatments - the pupil's resulting needs, including medication (with details of dose, sideeffects and storage arrangements) and other treatments, time, facilities, equipment, testing, access to food and drink where this is used to manage his/her condition, dietary requirements and environmental issues such as crowded corridors, travel time between lessons - specific support for the pupil's educational, social and emotional needs for example, how absences will be managed, requirements for extra time to complete exams, use of rest periods or additional support in catching up with lessons, counselling sessions - the level of support needed, (some children will be able to take responsibility for their own health needs), including in emergencies.
-If a child is selfmanaging their medication, this should be clearly stated with appropriate arrangements for monitoring - who will provide this support, their training needs, expectations of their role and confirmation of their proficiency to provide support for the child's medical condition from a healthcare professional, together with an indication of the arrangements for cover that will be available when those supporting are unavailable
+- the medical condition, its triggers, signs, symptoms and treatments - the pupil's resulting needs, including medication (with details of dose, sideeffects and storage arrangements) and other treatments, time, facilities, equipment, testing, access to food and drink where this is used to manage his/her condition, dietary requirements and environmental issues such as crowded corridors, travel time between lessons

-- who in the school needs to be aware of the child's condition and the support required - the need to establish arrangements which enable written permission from parents and the Head to be drawn up, thus authorising a member of staff to administer medication or allowing the pupil to self-administer during school hours - the designated individuals to be entrusted with information about the child's condition where the parent or child has raised confidentiality issues - what to do in an emergency, including whom to contact, and contingency arrangements.
+- specific support for the pupil's educational, social and emotional needs for example, how absences will be managed, requirements for extra time to complete exams, use of rest periods or additional support in catching up with lessons, counselling sessions - the level of support needed, (some children will be able to take responsibility for their own health needs), including in emergencies.
+If a child is self-managing their medication, this should be clearly stated with appropriate arrangements for monitoring - who will provide this support, their training needs, expectations of their role and confirmation of their proficiency to provide support for the child's medical condition from a healthcare professional, together with an indication of the arrangements for cover that will be available when those supporting are unavailable - who in the school needs to be aware of the child's condition and the support required - the need to establish arrangements which enable written permission from parents and the Head to be drawn up, thus authorising a member of staff to administer medication or allowing the pupil to self-administer during school hours - the designated individuals to be entrusted with information about the child's condition where the parent or child has raised confidentiality issues - what to do in an emergency, including whom to contact, and contingency arrangements.
 Some children may have an emergency healthcare plan prepared by their lead clinician that could be used to inform development of their individual healthcare plan. - the separate arrangements or procedures required for school trips, educational visits or other extra-curricular activities.
-In practice, these should be logged on the EVOLVE system, together with supporting information, such as personalised risk assessments.
-These arrangements enable the child to participate fully in such activities and ensure social inclusion, as recommended by the Outdoor Education Advisory Board's National guidance 3.2e 'Inclusion'.